 No one complained, even when high winds blew over the plastic chairs.
 We righted the chairs, sat back in them and sometimes fell over.

-Then the pandemic hit.
-Suddenly we were blessed with time to properly sort out the side yard and finally level it off.
+Then suddenly we were blessed with time to properly sort out the side yard and finally level it off.

 “Do you think you can do it?”
 I asked Nick, who is the handy person in the family.